Access our support application

 While your case is active, our engineers may ask you additional questions to help narrow down the issue or symptoms.
 Respond under the discussion tab or by replying to email notifications that are received when a case has been updated.

 Attaching diagnostic files can give our support engineers a better understanding of your system and may help increase resolution time.
 You can also pin recommendations and view handpicked solutions from the support engineer assigned to your case.

 Please note that response times will be based on the support level and severity of your case.

 Escalate a case

-Your Red Hat Sales representative or Technical Account Manager (if applicable) can also escalate on your behalf.
+Your sales representative or Technical Account Manager (TAM) can also escalate on your behalf.